Chinese Camp Content

 Spend an afternoon with the cute animals at the Shanghai Zoo.
 They’ve got everything from bears to rabbits, tigers to snakes and, of course, China’s national animal – pandas!

-Museums
+Museums in Shanghai

 Have the chance to learn Chinese history at the Shanghai Museum, see dinosaurs at the Science and Technology Museum or be creeped out by creepy crawlies in the Insect Museum.

 Take a bus around the best sights Shanghai has to offer.
-Explore the city in comfort – sit back, relax and watch the streets speed by, all the while learning about Shanghai’s colourful history.
+Explore the city in comfort – sit back, relax and watch the streets speed by, all the while learning about Shanghai’s colorful history.